 Classes are offered five days a week and are augmented by informal group work in all core courses.
 The program begins in late May/ early June and ends the following year in mid-May.
 Please see the schedule for exact dates.
 There is at least a week-long break between the summer and fall semesters and a longer break between the fall and spring semesters.
 There is also a week-long spring break in March.

-Scott Fisher, Adjunct Associate Professor of International and Public Affairs
+Eileen McGinnis, Adjunct Professor of International and Public Affairs

-Suresh Naidu, Assistant Professor in Economics and International and Public Affairs
+Suresh Naidu, Professor in Economics and International and Public Affairs

 Students in the MPA-ESP program must complete the requirements of the core curriculum (29 points), the policy concentration (16 points), and three elective courses (9 points).